HyperArc - How Many Targets are Possible?

 HyperArc

-The advantages of the naming scheme change become obvious when we select "Modify HyperArc Plan" from the menu.
+The advantages of the new naming scheme change become obvious when we select "Modify HyperArc Plan" from the menu.
 The "A" and "B" shell targets are nicely grouped together, which makes it easy to insert the correct prescribed doses:

 HyperArc